-All staff can be contacted using the following email format: firstname.lastname@thelir.ie unless otherwise arranged with a member of staff.
+All staff can be contacted using the following email format:

 We recommend that you email staff to arrange an appointment during their office hours.

 This is also a useful way of contacting a teacher for a small query if a meeting is not required.
 Please do not disturb staff outside their office hours unless you have previously arranged a meeting with them.

-1.3 Administration
+1.2 Administration